HRA vs. HSA: Which Plan Is Right for You

 Depends on employment status

-Can You Have HSA and HRA?
+Can You Have Both an HSA and an HRA?

 1. 1

 Covers only preventive care, dental and vision expenses.
-You maintain full HSA contribution rights because it doesn't pay for general medical costs before your deductible.
+You maintain full HSA contribution rights because it doesn't pay for general medical expenses before your deductible.
 This lets you save in your HSA while getting help with specific health care categories.

 2. 2